s3nk4s/s3nk4s.github.io/content/posts/2025-10-23-goodCoffeeInParis.md

 ---
-title: Good coffee in paris
+title: Good coffee in Paris
 date: 2025-10-23
 cover:
   image: images/parisCoffee.jpg
-description: finding good coffee in paris
+description: finding good coffee in Paris
-summary: finding good coffee in paris
+summary: finding good coffee in Paris
 tags:
   - Paris
   - coffee
 categories:
   - Coffee
 ---
-The french love their coffee - black, strong, and short...
+The French love their coffee - black, strong, and short...
 Which is great, until you want a flat white, which I've continued to be disappointed with...
 Until now:

 [The Coffee](https://thecoffee.jp/)